S26-Distributed-Capstone/DistributedSecretsVault/docs/scope.md

 - Shard secret pieces to peer vault instances
 - Serve retrieval, history, and delete requests based on authoritative state
 - Remain available under partial failure (within range of accepted Shamir's recovery threshold)
+- Perform best-effort read repair for latest-version reads when only `k` or `k + repairTriggerBuffer` shards are available
 - Recover state on restart

 ---